catalpainternational/simple_locations/README.md

 ## Admin

-The admin site is set up to use Modeltranslations (if available in the parent app) and a foreign key lookup tool from django-extensions, again, if available in the parent app.
+The admin site is set up to use Modeltranslations (if available in the parent app)

 For modeltranslations, please remember to run `sync_translation_fields` in order to get `name_en`, `name_tet` etc. fields.